lcorrealopes/home/index.md

 These texts are some interesting parts of my personal notes written in preparation for my PhD Algebra Exam.
 I will upload the archives randomly.
 Unfortunatelly they are only in portuguese language at the time :)

-- Part I
+- Part I: something about profinite groups.
-- Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>
+- Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>.
-- Part III:
+- Part III: something about free products.
-- Part IV:
+- Part IV: something about amalgamated products.
-- Part V:
+- Part V: something about HNN-extensions.
-- Part VI:
+- Part VI: something about Bass-Serre theory.

 ## Papers